Interview Query

 SQL questions

-Note: This is the type of question that might get asked for a marketing analyst job.
+Note: This question might get asked for a marketing analyst job.

-To answer this question, you need the name of the department to be associated with each employee in the employees table to understand which department each employee is a part of.
+To answer this question, you need the department’s name to be associated with each employee in the employees table to understand which department each employee is a part of.

 The “department_id” field in the employees table is associated with the “id” field in the departments table.
 You can call the “department_id” a foreign key because it is a column that references the primary key of another table, which in this case is the “id” field in the departments table.